tobysmith568-university/SOFT-356_Model_Loader/README.md

 - There is a single `Scene` within the program, this represents what the user sees
 - The `Shader Program` sits at the `Scene` level and remains constant after init
 - The different `Model`s all sit within the `Scene`.
 Once per game tick, when the `Scene` is updated it must also call an update method on all of the `Model`s
-- A `Model` holds all the different `Material`s that any of it's child objects might use
+- A `Model` holds all the different `Material`s that any of its child objects might use
 - A `Model` has an MVP and it sets this as the current one each game tick before it then calls an update method on all of it's `Objects`
 - `Objects` only act as a container for `Mesh`es.
 They exist to mirror the structure found within different model file types.
 When an `Object` is updated it must update all of it's `Mesh`es
 - A `Mesh` contains the data required for OpenGL to render something.
 It also has references to a single `Material` and the `Shader program`